 - Led self-study process for an independent school accreditation, developing processes for reflection on all areas of school operations and resulting in a successful re-accreditation.

 - Revitalized school management structure and hired senior leadership to supervise efforts in institutional advancement and academics.

-- Introduced design thinking to help staff and students explore school problems using a human-centered approach to problem solving and innovation.
+- Introduced design thinking to help staff and students explore school problems using a human-centered approach to

 Early Stages Center Manager at District of Columbia Public Schools